-The report begins with a description of the project area and a historical overview of land use and archaeology in the area.
-The next section delineates methods used in the fieldwork, followed by the results of the archaeological survey.
+The report begins with a description of the project area and an historical overview of land use and archaeology in the area.
+The next section presents methods used in the fieldwork, followed by the results of the archaeological monitoring.
 Project results are summarized and recommendations are made in the final section.
-Hawaiian words, flora and fauna, and technical terms are defined in a glossary at the end of the document.
+Hawaiian words and technical terms are defined in a glossary at the end of the document.